 Played by actor Hunter Sansone, local Blue Valley teen Cameron Mahkent is part of the large ensemble on DC’s Stargirl.
-Cameron is the only main character by the end of Season 1 to be unaware of his town’s superheroes and villains.
+Cameron is the only main character by the end of Season 1 to be in the dark.

-However, he plays an important role on the show as the son of Season 1 antagonist Jordan Mahkent/Icicle (Neil Jackson) and love interest to the title character, Courtney Whitmore/Stargirl (Brec Bassinger).
+However, he plays an important role on the show.
+Cameron is the son of Season 1 antagonist Jordan Mahkent/Icicle (Neil Jackson).
+However, he’s also a love interest to the title character, Courtney Whitmore/Stargirl (Brec Bassinger).

-Any DC Comics enthusiasts who watch DC’s Stargirl will know Cameron Mahkent by another name: Icicle Jr. Although this hasn’t been explored on the show yet, the comic-book Cameron Mahkent eventually follows in his father’s footsteps as a rival to Stargirl.
+Any DC Comics enthusiasts who watch DC’s Stargirl will know Cameron Mahkent by another name: Icicle Jr..
+In DC Comics, Cameron Mahkent eventually follows in his father’s footsteps as a rival to Stargirl.